 My first day on campus wasn't the easiest because of two reasons: I didn't have a chance to connect with other freshmen and I didn't know what clubs were on campus until a few weeks later at the Club Fair.

 That's when I tried to look for different ways different apps or platforms that would allow me to speak to students around campus who might have shared interests or hobbies.
-While digging in the realms of the App Store and Google Play, I came across Journey and decide to run through the app to understand if it was what I was looking for.
+While digging in the realms of the App Store and Google Play, I came across Journey and decided to run through the app to understand if it was what I was looking for.

-Alas, it was the exact type of app I was looking for because it allowed people to create communities that were important to them or that would help those with shared interests connect even if they were on the other side of the world.
+Alas, it was exactly the type of app I was looking for because it allowed people to create communities that were important to them or that would help those with shared interests connect even if they were on the other side of the world.
 I found it useful for student life because you could instantly join a community made for your university and start connecting with incoming freshmen or students who have been there for a while.

 New features like the ones below made me feel even more sure that it's the best fit for what I was looking for when I first started university: